-Performance Objective 1: PHS will increase attendance by 3-6% overall for ADA for the year.
+Performance Objective 1: PHS will increase attendance by 3% to have an overall rating of 90% for ADA for the 23-24 school year.

 Objective 1.1 We will systematically implement a districtwide K-12 literacy, problem and project-based curriculum and grading system in order to effectively measure student growth and mastery that will meet or exceed the state average.
 Strategic Plan: 1.4, 1.1, 1.2, 1.5.2, 2.3.2